adamscott/godot-website/collections/_release_4_5/entry-general-core-resource-duplicate_deep-with-expected-results.md

 importance: 3
 anchor: resource-duplicate_deep-with-expected-results
 title: "`Resource.duplicate_deep()` with expected results"
-blockquote: As deep as you want it
+blockquote: As deep as you want
 text: |
   This feature has been requested for a long time now.